 From 1999 to 2019, CFVI served as the USVI grantee/steward for KIDS COUNT, a national network of nonprofits, foundations and consortiums launched in 1990, including members from all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 The initiative is made possible by the generous financial and technical assistance and support of the Annie E. Casey Foundation.

-The KIDS COUNT USVI Data Book provides information on and documents challenges to child well-being in the U.S. Virgin Islands.
 Its purpose is to promote dialogue on children’s issues and to stimulate community response to improve the health, safety and economic status of VI children, from birth to age 18.
 From 2000-2019, the KIDS COUNT USVI Data Book was compiled and published each year by CFVI and are the result of sustained local partnerships involving CFVI, the University of the Virgin Islands, the Virgin Islands government, community organizations, and service-providing agencies.